 The Himalayas were always releasing snow and pouring it down the mountainsides, keeping the stream behind the nunnery filled with fresh water.

-Previously, I wrote about touters and haggling over rickshaw prices in Agra, India.
+May 2007 Making traveling friends in India Previously, I wrote about touters and haggling over rickshaw prices in Agra, India.
 It wasn’t always such a hassle to get around and I wasn’t always alone.
 I made friends with some fellow travelers.
-Flashback to visiting the Taj Mahal, I had just walked away from a man who was being a big sleazy towards me,
+Flashback to visiting the Taj Mahal, I had just walked away from a man who…

 Why, when I am in the midst of an amazing, beautiful and rare adventure am I paralyzed by myself?
 Why do I fear life?
 I drift through the days, counting.